1. General Terms & Conditions

 10. Force Majeure

-ROCKY-PEAK HOLIDAYS will not be responsible for the performance of this agreement if prevented or delayed by acts of God, strikes or other labour relations matters, accidents, weather, traffic, airport conditions, lack of performance by third party suppliers, or other causes beyond their reasonable control from meeting its terms.
+Rocky Mountain Holidays Ltd. will not be responsible for the performance of this agreement if prevented or delayed by acts of God, strikes or other labour relations matters, accidents, weather, traffic, airport conditions, lack of performance by third party suppliers, or other causes beyond their reasonable control from meeting its terms.
 Nor will they be responsible for any loss or damage relating to train cancellations or any other cancellations.
-ROCKY-PEAK HOLIDAYS reserve the right to decline to accept or retain any person as a tour participant should such person’s behaviour, health, or mental condition be detrimental to the operation of the tour or to other passengers.
-ROCKY-PEAK HOLIDAYS are not liable for any expenses arising as a result of exercising this right.
+Rocky Mountain Holidays Ltd. reserve the right to decline to accept or retain any person as a tour participant should such person’s behaviour, health, or mental condition be detrimental to the operation of the tour or to other passengers.
+Rocky Mountain Holidays Ltd.S are not liable for any expenses arising as a result of exercising this right.

 11. Passport/Visa/Health Regulations